 Bede's way is a walk linking the twin monastic sites of St Paul's in Jarrow and St Peter's at Monkwearmouth in Sunderland.
 The walk is split into 6 easily walked sections which can be walked individually or all together.
 So why not follow in the footsteps of pilgrims and explore the North East's religious heritage.
-This section begins at Seaburn Park before passing through Roker before finishing at St Peter's Church.
+This the 6th section begins at Seaburn Park before passing through Roker before finishing at St Peter's Church.

 For more walks, use our search engine.